 This is done in elderly patients.

-Hemiarthroplasty [ Replacement of femoral part of hip-joint only] – in hip with without arthritis.
+Hemiarthroplasty [ Replacement of femoral part of hip-joint only] – in the hip with without arthritis.

 Complications of Femoral Neck Fractures